ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ScriptFilesOverview.md

 Defines are global variables with static values which cannot be changed within the script.

-This file contains thesse global defines.
+This file contains these global defines.
 It also contains Global Variables associated with some of these Defines for ease of understanding (eg. status.json flags)

 ## Code Files